 - Attraction passes, entry tickets, or reservations

 Discover the unexpected charm and rich history of the Windy City with this combined tour of Chicago’s Millennium Park and Riverwalk!
-Capture a photo with the renowned Cloud Gate sculpture and escape the city’s hustle in its most iconic park.
-Afterwards, enjoy a leisurely walk along the scenic riverside, marvel at Chicago’s distinctive architecture, and uncover the intriguing stories behind the city’s skyline.
+Capture a photo by the renowned Cloud Gate sculpture and escape the city’s hustle in its most iconic park.
+Next, enjoy a leisurely walk along the scenic riverside, marvel at Chicago’s distinctive architecture, and uncover the intriguing stories behind the city’s skyline.
 This combo offers the simplest and most enjoyable way to explore this multifaceted city!

 - How To Access: After booking, you’ll get an email and text with setup instructions and password (search “audio tour” in emails and texts). • Download the separate tour app by Action • Enter the password sent by email and text. • MUST download the tour while in strong wifi/cellular. • Works offline after download.